 Bunchy top is a viral disease caused by the Banana bunchy top virus (BBTV).
 The disease, often called BBTD for banana bunchy top disease, gets its name from the bunchy appearance of infected plants.
-But because the first symptoms usually go unnoticed, smallholder banana farmers tend to be caught unaware.
-By the time the signs of an advanced infection become apparent, the virus will most likely have spread to other plants.
-Infected plants cannot recover, so unless they are destroyed, they will serve as a source of viral particles that can be transmitted from plant to plant by the banana aphid, Pentalonia nigronervosa.
+By that time, however, the virus has most likely been spread to other plants by the banana aphid, Pentalonia nigronervosa.
+Infected plants cannot recover and will serve as a source of viral particles unless they are destroyed.
 The virus is also spread through infected planting material.

-There are no known sources of resistance to the disease.
+There are no known sources of resistance to the virus.
 All cultivars are believed to be susceptible.
-To the extent they vary, it's in the time taken for the symptoms to develop.
+To the extent their reaction varies, it's in the time taken for the symptoms to develop.
 Bunchy top is considered to be the most devastating viral disease affecting bananas.
 The IUCN's Species Survival Commission has listed it among the world's 100 worst invasive alien species.

 The disease most likely originates from the centre of origin of the genus Musa, which extends from India to the western Pacific.
 Although the disease was first reported in Fiji in 1879, the virus itself was only isolated in the late 1980s.

 Bunchy top is widespread in Southeast Asia and the South Pacific, and is present in parts of India and Africa.
 It was observed for the first time in Fiji in 1879, Egypt circa 1900, and Sri Lanka and Australia in 1913.
-Ocfemia also mentions 1925 reports of a similar disease affecting abaca (Manila hemp) in the Philippines.
+There are also reports from 1925 of a similar disease affecting a abaca (Musa textilis, also known as Manila hemp) in the Philippines.

 In Africa, it was subsequently reported in the Democratic Republic of Congo in 1958, Eritrea, Equatorial Guinea, Gabon in 1981, Congo-Brazzaville, Burundi and Rwanda in 1987, Central African Republic, Malawi in 1994, Zambia and Mozambique in 2007, Angola and Cameroon in 2008, Benin in 2011, Nigeria in 2012 and South Africa in 2015.
 In Eritrea and Mozambique, cases of bunchy top have not been confirmed since the first reports.